uttamLab/UNSEG/README.md

 ```

 ### Format of input image and parameters of `nuclei_cell_segmentation`
+The primary UNSEG parameters are `area_threshold` and `convexity_threshold`.
+If the UNSEG segmentation needs to be optimized for an individual image or a set of images then these parameters should be adjusted.
+The remaining parameters can also be used to fine-tune the performance.
+The default values of UNSEG parameters and reasonable ranges for their adjustment are shown in [Supplementary Table 2](https://www.biorxiv.org/content/10.1101/2023.11.13.566842v2.supplementary-material)
 * `intensity` : 3D (height, width, channels) numpy array.
         Intensities of nuclei marker (channel index = 0) and cell membrane marker (channel index = 1).
 * `area_threshold` : int (positive).